 Policies regarding marketable securities in the endowment investments, as set forth by the Board of Trustees, authorize the investment managers to invest in equities, bonds or other marketable securities as outlined in the CMU Endowment Investment Policy Statement (found on the Board of Trustees website).
-The endowment income spending policy is 4.5% of the 20-quarter rolling average of the market value of the endowment pool.
+The endowment income spending policy is 4.75% of the 20-quarter rolling average of the market value of the endowment pool of which 0.25% is allocated to an administrative fee.
 Under state law, the Uniform Prudent Management of Institutional Funds Act (UPMIFA), the university may appropriate for spending as much of the endowment as the institution deems prudent for the uses, benefits, purposes and duration for which the particular endowment fund was established, subject to evaluation of several specific factors including general economic conditions and the fund's purpose.
 Although UPMIFA allows spending of the original gift, the university's board policy does not allow the annual spending income allocation to reduce the original gift principal.
-Therefore, some of the endowments may not have distributed for fiscal year 2019.
+Therefore, some of the endowments may not have distributed for fiscal year 2020.
 The spending policy is reviewed periodically by the investment committee, who recommend changes to the Board of Trustees.
-The net appreciation on investments of donor-restricted endowments available for authorization for expenditure approximates \$40,666,612 at June 30, 2019, and \$30,789,655 at June 30, 2018.
+The net appreciation on investments of donor-restricted endowments available for authorization for expenditure approximates \$39,152,140 at June 30, 2020, and \$40,666,612 at June 30, 2019.
 The net appreciation is a component of restricted, expendable net positions.
 The yields of the endowment investments were as follows:

-June 30
+June 、 30

-2019 2018
+2020 2019

-Interest and Dividends 0.4 % 0.3 %
+Interest and Dividends 0.4 % 0.4 %

-Net Realized and Unrealized Gains 5.5 % 8.8 %
+Net Realized and Unrealized Gains 1.7 % 5.5 %

-Total Return 5.9 % 9.1 %
+Total Return 2.1 % 5.9 %

-Eair Market Value June 20
+Fair Market Value June 30